nview-app/nView/README.md

 # nView

-nView is a Windows-focused Electron desktop app for collecting and reading comic/image-based downloads.
+nView is a Windows-focused Electron desktop app for collecting and reading manga/hentai downloads from nHentai.
 It combines a built-in web viewer, direct download handling, a library gallery, and a reader into a single, **privacy-first workflow with on-the-fly encrypted storage**.

 nView stores all data locally and does not sync, upload, or transmit library contents.
 Only explicitly downloaded content is persisted, and it is always stored in encrypted form.